Nobles at a Glance

 - Students have performed service at more than 400 sites throughout Boston and the world, including Veteran's Hospital, Community Servings, NICE Daycare, YMCA After School Programs, Roxbury Prep, Sages and Seekers/Needham Senior Center and many more.

-- Service partnerships exist between Nobles and organizations in Romania, India, South Africa, New Orleans, New Mexico and Montana which involve Nobles students traveling to and working with these service organizations during spring break and summer vacation.
+- Service partnerships exist between Nobles and organizations in Romania, India, South Africa, New Orleans, China and Guatemala which involve Nobles students traveling to and working with these service organizations during spring break and summer vacation.

 - Morning Assembly, held four mornings per week, brings the entire Nobles community together in a unique and powerful way.
 Recent speakers include activist Paul Farmer, Nobel Peace Prize Laureate Wangari Maathai, and Natasha Trethewey, winner of the 2007 Pulitzer Prize for poetry.